From Saving to Spending: Understanding the Stages of Your Retirement Plan Lifecycle

 Illustration contrasting the overwhelming myth of needing millions for retirement with a manageable, personalized retirement savings goal based on individual needs.

-You’ve probably seen the headlines or heard the staggering figures: “You need $1 million, $2 million, maybe even $3 million to retire comfortably!”
+Audio Podcast on Debunking the Multi-Million Dollar Retirement Myth You’ve probably seen the headlines or heard the staggering figures: “You need $1 million, $2 million, maybe even $3 million to retire comfortably!”
 Numbers like these can be incredibly intimidating, especially for young people just starting out.
-They can make the core concept of retirement planning seem like an impossible mountain to climb, potentially leading to feeling overwhelmed (Link … Read more
+They can make the core concept of retirement planning seem like … Read more

 Social Security & Your Early Retirement Plan: What 20-Somethings Need to Know